Main Content

 Tails and Trails is a small animal club that works with rabbits, cavy, chinchillas, rats, chickens, and beyond!
 Club members are passionate about educating the public on small animal care and the importance of rescuing.
 The majority of Tails And Trails project animals are rescues.
 Club members participate in various community service events throughout the year including Read to the Rabbit at local libraries and Livestock Expo.
 Each year, club members choose a local nonprofit organization to learn about and fundraise for.
 These hands-on, learn-by-doing activities encourage inclusion, confidence, and friendship.

 Tails And Trails follows the 4-H animal science curriculum and each club member is asked to complete a 4-H record book and club presentation.
 Join the fun!
-Tails And Trails meets on the 2nd Friday of each month (September through June) from 7 to 8:30 p.m. at the Community Fire House (second floor) at 75 Appleton Ave in Leonardo.
+Tails And Trails meets on the 2nd Friday of each month (September through June) from 7 to 9 p.m. at the Monmouth County Agriculture Building in Freehold.
 New members are always welcome!

 Citizenship and Leadership Clubs